thebaldgeek/thebaldgeek.github.io/C-Band.md

 It should go without saying, but clearly don't do this initial setup on a windy day and be sure to have a plan to mount the dish to the motor and mounted with enough cement to survive your once every 100 year wind storm.

 I put a tent peg in the ground and used a marker to show the edges of the orbit.
 Just use any method that works for you setup.
 You just want to be able to have top bottom left right marks for each of the 4 parts of the satellite orbit clearly defined so any mechanical limits / hard stops can be avoided....
 This is more important than it first seems.
 The satellites do have a very long period drift.
 It takes a lot of fuel to keep them on station, so they ballance the life the satellite fuel with performance.
 That means how you set up the dish this week might be different in a month, in 6 months, in a year.
-You want to ensure you have plenty of free movement beyond just where the satellite is located right now.
+You want to ensure you have plenty of free movement beyond just where the satellite is located right now so you can follow its drift in the year ahead.

 ### SDR software.

 This is a bit of a thorn in our side at the moment.
 In time we will move to [SDRReceiver](SDRReciver.md) but for now the quickest way to get going is to use SDR# or SDR-Console.
 Download it, unzip it and run the bat file to set up the SDR.
 Then run zadig as admin and install the driver for the SDR.
+(If you have alreay done this, you don't need to do it twice).
 Now run the SDR software.
 Next, finding the right frequency.
 This has been pretty hard in the past since its hard to find an image of what you are looking for on the web.
 I am trying to get screen shots of all the Inmarsats so people know where to look and what they are looking for.
 Here is 98W 10500 burst waterfall.
 All the Inmarsats ADSC look just like this.
 Just the frequency changes by a little.
 You should be able to see a pattern like this on every sat pretty close to this downconverted frequency.
 Note the small chirpy R and T channels on the left, they are of some value, but the bulk of the interesting data is in those big fat 10500 bursts, so focus on finding them for now.